 The only solution for any ornithologist worth his salt is to call the Bellbird a type of “miner”.
 Changing the name to “Bell Miner” would highlight the taxonomic association with the other “miners” and break the unwarranted connection with the Crested Bellbird and overseas bellbirds.
 This is precisely what was done.

 How and when this was done is less clear.
-The name Bell Miner does not appear to be of recent vintage and possibly dates back to the 19th century.
-But while the details surrounding the adoption of Bell Miner in preference to Bellbird are not clear, the motivation is transparent.
-“Bell Miner” was put forward for taxonomic reasons and did not emerge from ordinary popular usage.
+The name Bell Miner does not appear to be of recent vintage and appears to date back to the 19th century.
+But while the details surrounding the adoption of Bell Miner are not clear, the motivation is transparent.
+“Bell Miner” was concocted by ornithologists for taxonomic reasons and did not emerge from ordinary popular usage.

-Thus did the Bellbird become the Bell Miner.
-What the astute observer will notice, however, is that while retaining the “bell” from “bellbird” looks like a canny move, it no longer fills quite the same function in “bell miner” that it did in “bellbird”.
-Of course it is possible that a “bell-bird” might be a bell-shaped bird, a bird with a bell-shaped appendage, or a bird with the habit of ringing bells, but by its nature “bell-bird” is far more likely to be associated with vocalisations.
+What the astute observer will notice, however, is that while this contrived name retains the “bell” from “bellbird”, “bell” no longer fills quite the same function.
+Of course it is possible that a “bell-bird” might be a bell-shaped bird, a bird with a bell-shaped appendage, or a bird with the habit of ringing bells, but by its nature “bell-bird” is most likely to be associated with vocalisations.
 No such assumption can be made, however, about a “bell miner”.
 The name “bell miner” could be associated with just about anything bell-like in sound, shape, or form.
 Like bell lerps, for instance.

 Before we move on to the origin of the name “miner”, there's a postscript to the naming of the “bell-birds”.
 In the most recent, fourth edition of Howard and Moore's Complete Checklist of the Birds of the World, the two other members of the Oreioicidae (Australo-Papuan bellbirds) have now been renamed to indicate their taxonomic status.
 The former Rufous-naped Whistler (Aleadryas rufinucha) has been rechristened the Rufous-naped Bellbird (song available here ), and the Crested Pitohui (Ornorectes cristatus) has been renamed the Piping Bellbird (song available here ).
 All this is in keeping with the tendency to “tidy up” common names.
 Fortunately both species have reasonably bell-like calls.